vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *sarvasiddhimayākhye tu cakre tvāyudhabhūṣite* /

-*sthitā ḥ kāmeśvarīpūrvāś catasra ḥ pīṭ hadevatā ḥ * //158//
+*sthitā ḥ kāmeśvarīpūrvāś catasra ḥ pīṭhadevatā ḥ * //158//

 The deities in this *cakra* are, by their nature, nearer to the Goddess than the Yoginīs we saw previously.
 They are more important ones.